 In my lowest moments, I have to look in the mirror (literally) and remind myself of how far I have come and that bad feelings will pass.
 That is the perspective age gives you.
-You realise that you have made it past bad moments before and you will again.
+You realise that you have made it through bad moments before and you will again.
 But I must be honest, friends and family have saved me so many times, and I am endlessly grateful.

 “Bank on yourself… you are in every conceivable way unique and you are worth fighting for.”

 Don’t get lost behind a phone screen.
 Go for a walk.
 Talk and connect with someone.
 If that doesn’t work, find another someone.
 Join a support group, connect with people.
-You will be surprised with how many people will help if you let them.
+You will be surprised how many people will help if you let them.

 And if you need to go to the doctor, do that.
 Knock on doors and keep knocking until things become better.
 You can do it!

 Hidden Strength thanks Jamie for speaking his truth and sharing his inspirational story with us.
 We wish him a happy and healthy future, as well as the continued inner strength to manage his mental health and wellbeing.